 - avoiding contact with strong-smelling substances, such as dog or cat food, kitty litter, or cleaning products

-Migraine attacks with nausea and vomiting can feel debilitating, stopping you from enjoying and participating in life.

 Nausea and vomiting are common symptoms of migraine.
+Migraine attacks combined with these symptoms can feel debilitating, stopping you from enjoying and participating in life.

-In some people, vomiting seems to alleviate or even stop migraine pain completely.
-The reason for this isn’t completely understood, though several theories hold promise.
+One interesting note is that vomiting does seem to alleviate or even stop migraine pain completely for some people.
+The reason for this is not completely understood, though several hypotheses hold promise.